 ARTIST STATEMENT

-Being mixed-race, I had this journey of growing up with a sense of not belonging to Australia, the country I was raised in, but equally I soon discovered that I didn’t belong to America or Korea, the countries that should be responsible for making me feel at home.
+Being mixed-race, I had this journey of growing up with a sense of not belonging to Australia, the country I was raised in, but I soon discovered that I didn’t belong to America or Korea either, the countries that should be responsible for making me feel at home.
 This was never a negative thing, it simply was.
-I don’t think I even realised this was any different to anyone else until I got older.
-As a painter it has become quite instrumental in being able to be a sort of disconnected onlooker who can slip in and out of understanding my subject or my viewers and at times to even disconnect myself in order to gain perspective.
+I don’t think I even realised this was unique until I got older.
+As a painter it has enabled me to become a sort of disconnected onlooker who can slip in and out of understanding my subject or my viewers and at times to even disconnect myself in order to gain perspective.

 BIO